psmd-iberutaru/IfA-Smeargle/README.md

 (If the installation of the package fails, you can try again as some files may be held up by the operating system; or, if the issue is more serious, feel free to leave an [issue](https://github.com/psmd-iberutaru/IfA_Smeargle/issues).)

 All done, the package is installed and the wheel is created.
 You should be able to use it normally now.

+## Documentation

+Sections within this [repository wiki](https://github.com/psmd-iberutaru/IfA_Smeargle/wiki) should be adequate documentation on the aspects of general usage of this module.
+For documentation on the module code or functions and classes within the code, see the [Sphinx automated documentation](https://psmd-iberutaru.github.io/IfA_Smeargle/).
+(Printable [LaTeX version is here](https://github.com/psmd-iberutaru/IfA_Smeargle/blob/master/doc/build/latex/ifa_smeargle.pdf).)